Cranberry Orange Bread

 Cranberry Nut Bread

-Sweet, orange-scented and chock-full of cranberries and walnuts, this cranberry nut bread is perfect for the holidays.
+Sweet, orange-scented, and packed with cranberries and walnuts, this cranberry orange bread is the perfect festive treat for the holidays.

 Servings: One 9 x 5-inch loaf (about 12 slices)